YuJunZhiXue/Jailbreaks-and-methods/README.md

-## First a shoutout to UltraZartex for creating policty1.txt and his policy injection method.
-That's not mine
+## First a shoutout to UltraZartrex for creating policty1.txt and his policy injection method.
+That's not mine.

-## Another shoutout to HORSELOCK for coming up with the Canvavs method in his SpicyWriter forr ChatGPT
+## Another shoutout to HORSELOCK for coming up with the Canvavs method in his SpicyWriter for ChatGPT.

 ## Quick Start